potassco/clorm/README.rst

     query=solution.select(Assignment).where(Assignment.driver == ph1_).order_by(Assignment.time)

-A ClORM query can be viewed as a simplified version of a traditional database query, and the function call syntax will be familiar to users of Python ORM's such as SQLAlchemy or Peewee.
+A Clorm query can be viewed as a simplified version of a traditional database query, and the function call syntax will be familiar to users of Python ORM's such as SQLAlchemy or Peewee.